German Sausage with Sauerkraut in Beer

 German sausage with sauerkraut in beer, slowly oven roasted with bacon, brats, pancetta, garlic, lots of beer and is comfort food at its finest.

 This recipe for Anita’s delicious German sausage with sauerkraut in beer is wonderful comfort food.
 Remember way back in the 1960’s, when people still thought science was a pretty good idea, the Russelmann family of New York, enjoying a quiet Sunday afternoon reading the Schenectady Gazette, happened upon a recipe for Choucroute Garnie.
-Choucroute Garnie means sauerkraut topped with sausages and layered with lots of salty meats.
+Choucroute Garnie, in this case, means sauerkraut topped with sausages and layered with lots of salty meats.
 However in this version a layer of lean bacon is used to line a 9” x 9” casserole dish.
 Sauerkraut tops the bacon and is in turn topped with pancetta and sausages.
 Then, a couple of bottles of fine German Pils gets poured over the top for good measure and slow roasted to perfection.
 Sounds good.

 Anita, from Texas, sent us this recipe and a photograph of her Choucroute Garnie, and we immediately gave this recipe a try.
 We did however get tired of mispronouncing Choucroute Garnie so we renamed the recipe, Anita’s German Sausage with Sauerkraut in Beer.